Ground Rules for Effective Meetings & Strategic Planning Offsites

 Oftentimes, meetings can go off track when related discussion topics spiral into “rabbit holes”.
 Sometimes this information is important or even urgent, but not relevant to the current agenda.

-Having a designated parking lot to add these discussion topics to will help to ensure it’s not forgotten, while returning the team’s focus to the current meeting agenda.
+Having a designated parking lot to add these discussion topics to will help to ensure it’s not forgotten, while returning the team’s focus to the current strategy meeting agenda.
 This also helps to ensure that your team feels heard and so that important issues are not brushed over.

 Tip: If you end a meeting with items on the parking lot, make sure you have a forum to review or discuss those items.